saliWd/strommesser/notes.md

 ### Display background
    * Size 2552 x 1912 (scale ~8 times down to 320x240)
-   * Font: Raleway (see main.py)
-   * Lines: White, border 5 px
+   * The font in the image itself is Raleway-Regular.ttf (add it to Gimp manually)

 ---

-# Old stuff

 ## power meter readout
-### gplugm and mqtt
+### gplugm
-* still ongoing, setup issues
+* about 50.-
+* getting current values as json data from static url ('http://'+ local_ip + '/cm?cmnd=status%2010')

 ### alternatives
 * whatwatt: https://whatwatt.ch/de/shop 90.-
-   * should work on the egs network as is, no issues found
+   * works on the egs network as is, no issues found.
+However, they changed to a subscription based pricing.
+Not really suitable
 * more information about interface: https://www.smart-metering-interface.ch

+# Old stuff
 ## consumption display on Pico and Pimoroni display
 see folder _pico2w_